Today, let’s talk about meetings!

-I should share the information by an asynchronous and written way.
+I should share the information in an asynchronous and written way.

 The only notable exception will be the All Hands of a company.
-During All Hands a lot of information is shared but let’s not get fooled.
-The real purpose of a All Hands is to gather everyone, to make us feel belonging to something bigger and driving our engagement.
+During All Hands, a lot of information is shared but let’s not get fooled.
+The real purpose of All Hands is to gather everyone, to make us feel belonging to something bigger, and driving our engagement.

 I need a decision, should I hold a meeting?

-Meetings gave us great opportunities for collecting ideas and make progress towards an upcoming goal.
-Frequently this involves decision making.
+Meetings gave us great opportunities for collecting ideas and making progress toward an upcoming goal.
+Frequently this involves decision-making.

 Knowing what type of decisions needs to be made helps us to plan a meeting best.

 - Strategy Decisions